Rohan2309/Shooter/README.md

 ﻿# Welcome to CANVAS 2D SHOOTING

-Hi!  my first html canvas **game**, I have created this using vanilla JavaScript.
+Hi!
+This my first html canvas **game**, I have created this using vanilla JavaScript.
 You can see the **Controls** and **Rules** below